image002

 Singlez Zone expands local area networking! – Posted Thursday, August 13, 2009

 For all you computer geeks out there, this isn’t a new local internet connection, but a social network for single professionals from 30 to whatever.
-Founded by brother/sister combo Martin and Maddy Costa at Martin’s home on Old County Road, Singlez Zone is about “meeting people face-to-face” according to Maddy Costa.
+Founded by brother/sister combo Martin and Maddy Costa at Martin’s home on Old County Road, Single Zone is about “meeting people face-to-face” according to Maddy Costa.

-Visit their website at www.singlezzone.com where you can learn more about the social networking club and register for upcoming events.
+Visit their website at http://site.singlezzone.com/ where you can learn more about the social networking club and register for upcoming events.

-t18Martin and Maddie Costa (shown left) began this endeavor in response to a need for unique single activities in the Southcoast area.
+Description: t18Martin and Maddie Costa (shown left) began this endeavor in response to a need for unique single activities in the Southcoast area.
 They like to think out-of-the-box and create fun activities for trendy professionals.
 Some of their gatherings offer Relation Stations where various holistic practitioners will “provide body, mind and spirit services, including Reiki massage, tarot card readings, and relaxation techniques; or simply to meet over a cup of coffee and discuss the day’s events,” according to Martin Costa.

 Visit EverythingWestport.com’s event calendar to stay abreast of future social gatherings, meetings and events from this new business venture.